Updated March 18, 2026

 How to avoid

 Book tent reservations months in advance.
-Pace your drinking — being thrown out for drunkenness is real.
-Don't fight.
-Arrive early for unreserved spots in Augustiner tent.
+Pace your drinking — ejection for drunkenness is real and common.
+Arrive early (before 10 AM on weekends) for unreserved spots.
+The Augustiner tent has the most walk-in space.

 Behavior